shashikantb/localpulse/README.md

 Before you begin, ensure you have the following installed:
 - Node.js (v18 or later recommended)
 - npm or yarn
-- A running PostgreSQL instance
+- A running PostgreSQL instance (either local or cloud-hosted like Google Cloud SQL)

 ## Environment Variables